 According to research, English Language Learners need help learning to recognize and work with cognates.

-Since both Spanish and a majority of English academic vocabulary are Latin-based.
-So, learning a few cognate rules gives Spanish-speaking students of English have a huge head start on CALP (academic) vocabulary if they can learn some simple rules for these cognates.
+Both Spanish and a majority of English academic vocabulary are Latin-based.
+So, learning a few cognate rules gives Spanish-speaking students a huge head start on English academic vocabulary (CALP).

-These task cards, worksheets, and games (including a crossword puzzle and an adaptation of bingo for review) introduce some important English academic words that have clear Spanish cognates.
+These task cards, worksheets, and games introduce English academic words that have clear Spanish cognates.

-By studying and practicing with them, students will become familiar with common patterns of the differences between the English and Spanish for these words.
+By practicing with them, students will learn to recognize common patterns in the differences between the English and Spanish words.

-The patterns they learn will transfer, giving students the skills they need to recognize and understand many more words.
+The patterns they learn will transfer, helping them recognize many more words.

-It’s important that students not only recognize similarities in word meaning, but also the times when apparent similarities mask differences in connotation or meaning.
+Students need to recognize not only similarities in word meanings.
+They also need to notice when apparent similarities mask differences in connotation or meaning.

-There are also two task cards for each of 16 important academic word ‘families.’
+The packet includes two task cards for each of 16 important academic word ‘families.’
 The first card gives the most common forms of each word.
-(That's most often verb, noun, adjective, and adverb (if common) forms of each word and practice choosing the correct form to complete sample sentences.
+(That's most often verb, noun, adjective, & sometimes adverb forms.
+An example: conclude, conclusion, conclusive, conclusively.)
+Then students practice choosing the correct form to complete each of several sentences.

-By practicing with both kinds of cards, students get to work with multiple examples of each word’s use.
-They should become familiar with the common suffixes like –tion, -able, -ed, -ive, and –ly, the ways they correspond with Spanish suffixes (-ción, -sión, -able—pronounced differently-- -ado, -ido, -ivo, -mente, etc.) and where words with those endings fit into sentences.
+By practicing with both kinds of cards, students get to see multiple examples of each word’s use.
+They should become familiar with the common suffixes like –tion, -able, -ed, -ive, and –ly.
+They'll see the ways they correspond with Spanish suffixes (-ción, -sión, -able—pronounced differently-- -ado, -ido, -ivo, -mente, etc.).
+They'll also learn where words with those (English) endings fit into sentences.

-There is also a page teaching the English stress and pronunciation of each word form- designed for teachers to go over with the class, so all can hear and repeat the correct forms and notice the changes in stress as verbs convert to nouns or adjectives.
+There is also a page teaching the English stress and pronunciation of each word form.
+It's designed for teachers to go over with the class.
+That way students can hear and repeat the correct forms and notice the changes in stress as verbs convert to nouns or adjectives.